Working with false vulnerabilities¶

 Mark a vulnerability as a false positive¶

-You can also mark the vulnerability as a false positive by clicking the Mark as false button on the page of the desired vulnerability.
+You can mark the vulnerability as a false positive by clicking an appropriate button either in the vulnerability menu or on the page of the desired vulnerability.

 Wallarm will requalify the vulnerability as a false positive.